ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 ### Hierarchy and Inheritance of Internet Address Domains {#inet-inheritance}

 Both Internet address domains allow property values to be inherited.
-Specifically, if a property P is not defined for a specific Internet address I, but P is defined for some block C which prefix-matches I, then the address I inherits the value of P defined for block C. If more than one such block defines a value for P, I inherits the value of P in the block with the longest prefix.
-It is important to notice that this longest prefix rule will ensure no multiple inheritances, and hence no ambiguity.
+Specifically, if a property P is not defined for a specific Internet address I, but P is defined for a a hierarchical Internet address C which prefix-matches I, then the address I inherits the value of P defined for the hierarchical address C. If more than one such hierarchical addresses define a value for P, I inherits the value of P in the hierarchical address with the longest prefix.

-Address blocks can also inherit properties: if a property P is not defined for a block C, but is defined for some block C' which covers all IP addresses in C, and C' has a shorter mask than C, then block C inherits the property from C'.
+Note that this longest prefix rule ensures no multiple inheritances, and hence no ambiguity.

-If there are several such blocks C', C inherits from the block with the longest prefix.
+Hierarchical addresses can also inherit properties: if a property P is not defined for the hierarchical address C, but is defined for another hierarchical address C' which covers all IP addresses in C, and C' has a shorter prefix length than C, then C MAY inherits the property from C'.
+If there are multiple such hierarchical addresses like C', C MUST inherit from the hierarchical address having the longest prefix length.

 As an example, suppose that a server defines a property P for the following entities: